ROCm/rocprofiler/README.md

   --heartbeat <rate sec> - to print progress heartbeats [0 - disabled]

+  --stats - generating kernel executino stats, file <output name>.stats.csv --roctx-trace - to enable rocTX trace:
+    Will show the application code instrumentation rocTX events: roctxMark, roctxRangePush, roctxRangePop in JSON trace "Markers and Ranges" section.
+Application code needs to be explicitely instrumented with rocTX events.
-  --stats - generating kernel executino stats, file <output name>.stats.csv --hip-trace - to trace HIP, generates API execution stats/trace and JSON file viewable in chrome tracing
+  --hip-trace - to trace HIP, generates API execution stats/trace and JSON file viewable in chrome tracing
     'HCC_HOME' env var is required to be set to where 'hcc' is installed.
   --hsa-trace - to trace HSA, generates API execution stats/trace and JSON file viewable in chrome tracing